Sphere10/Hydrogen/doc/Architecture/3-tier Architecture.md

 ## Domains

-A domain is an aspect of the application which spans across some (or all) the tiers.
-It is essentially a vertical slice through the architecture which models models a logically related set of abstractions.
-For example, in a "School" model the domains may include Teachers, Students, Admin, Classes, Subjects, Exams, etc.  Each of those domains has modules in the presentation, processing and data tiers respectively (as well as ancillary tiers).
-However, some domains may only have modules in one or two tiers.
+A domain is a collection of classes that are all logically related in the functionality they provide.
+The classes in a domain define the object model for a particular abstraction.
+As a result, a domain may span across multiple tiers of the 3-tier architecture and is often a vertical slice through it (see diagram below).

+In the solution space for modelling a "School", examples of domains include Teachers, Students, Admin, Classes, Subjects, Exams.
+Each of those domains have classes contained within modules contained within the tiers.
+Often, domains may be contained within a single tier and thus are found within a single module.